 Jonathan Maltus caught the wine bug after selling his engineering company in 1991.
 Chateau Teyssier was bought in 1994 by Jonathan Maltus.
 One of the first moves Jonathan Maltus made was to bring in the noted consultant, Gilles Pauquet as his consultant.
 At that time of the original purchase, the Bordeaux vineyards consisted of 5.5 hectares in the Vignonet sector of St. Emilion.
 Jonathan Maltus increased the size of the Teyssier vineyard almost ten times.
 Currently, the vineyards of Chateau Teyssier are over 50 fifty hectares in size!

-Jonathan Maltus also completely renovated and modernized every aspect of the estate from the vineyards, to the wine making facilities, barrel cellars, vat rooms and even the chateau.
+Jonathan Maltus also completely renovated and modernized every aspect of the estate from the vineyards, to the wine making facilities, barrel cellars, vat rooms and even the chateau in 2000.
 The vinification vats were changed from traditional, large cement vats to temperature controlled, stainless steel tanks.
 Everything is state of the art at Chateau Teyssier today.
 In 2012, they began using optical sorting machines.

-The St. Emilion vineyards of Chateau Teyssier have a terroir of sand with iron in the soils.
-The vineyard of Chateau Teyssier is planted to 80% Merlot and 20% Cabernet Franc.
+The large 45 hectare vineyard of Chateau Teyssier is planted to 75% Merlot and 25% Cabernet Franc.
+This shows a slight increase in the amount of Cabernet Franc planted in the vineyards.
+Located in the slightly off the beaten path of the Vignonet sector, not far from Chateau Canon La Gaffeliere, they have a terroir of sand with iron in the soils.
 The wine is vinified in stainless steel tanks and aged in French oak, barrels.
-Up to 15,000 cases of Chateau Teyssier are produced each vintage.
+About 18,000 cases of Chateau Teyssier are produced each vintage.
 Chateau Teyssier also produces a small amount of white Bordeaux wine, Contre le Vent.

 Serving and Decanting Chateau Teyssier with Wine, Food and Pairing Tips